Kyenel64/Locus-Engine/README.md

 - Open Locus.sln
 - Build solution.
 (Locus-Editor should be selected as the startup project).

-#### 3.1 (Temp) Build SandboxProject
-- Before running Locus, you need to build the "SandboxProject" in the "Locus-Editor" directory.
-Locus does not have a proper project system setup yet so this is a temporary solution.
-- Run Locus-Editor/SandboxProject/Setup.bat.
-- Open and build Locus-Editor/SandboxProject/Sandbox.sln.

 #### 4. Running the engine editor
 - The .exe file will be generated in bin/(Config)-windows-x86_64/Locus-Editor

+#### Sample Project
+- If you would like to run the sample project, import it through the Locus Launcher.

 ## Dependencies
 - [GLFW](https://github.com/glfw/glfw)